The config app manages your project's configuration values, which are

 This command lets you check the value of a configuration setting.
 For example,

-service is tracking for the port
+to check what the config service is tracking for the port value of the

-configuration, run the following command from project root:
+http configuration, run the following command from project root:

 $ node . config value http port